-The Government considers advanced, high quality communications infrastructure to be essential for sustainable economic growth.
-Its role in enhancing the provision of local community facilities and services is also recognised.

-The Council recognises the benefits of having good quality communications and high speed broadband in the Borough.
+- 29.1 The Government considers advanced, high quality communications infrastructure to be essential for sustainable economic growth.
+Its role in enhancing the provision of local community facilities and services is also recognised. - 29.2 The Council recognises the benefits of having good quality communications and high speed broadband in the Borough.
 High quality communications infrastructure can attract business to an area and help firms remain competitive and assist in achieving the Council's key theme of Creating a Borough Where Businesses Can Thrive.
 There are a number of other benefits including: promoting more flexible ways of working, facilitating learning and skills development at home and improving educational attainment.

-In order to support the expansion of electronic communications networks, (including telecommunications and high speed broadband) all developments should make provision for the service infrastructure required at the design stage of any proposal.
-Infrastructure should be designed to ensure minimal disruption, should the need for maintenance, adaption or upgrades arise.

-Applications for telecommunication development (including notifications and for prior approval applications) will be required to demonstrate:

-- i. less-intrusive sites or practical technical solutions have been explored - ii. the potential for sharing sites has been explored and it is not possible to combine the proposal with existing or committed masts/installations - iii. they meet the International Commission guidelines on non-ionising radiation protection (ICNIRP) taking account of the cumulative effect: and - iv. the development has been sympathetically designed, sited, landscaped and camouflaged where appropriate to minimise its visual impact on the building/structure, the character and appearance of the surrounding area and impact on residential amenity.
+- 29.3 In order to support the expansion of electronic communications networks, (including telecommunications and high speed broadband) all developments should make provision for the service infrastructure required at the design stage of any proposal-suitable for all occupiers of development.
+For the provision of broadband, developers should work with a recognised network carrier to design a bespoke duct network, wherever practicable, for the development.
+Developers should also consider the inclusion of other forms of infrastructure, such as facilities necessary to support mobile broadband where possible and where it is viable to do so. - 29.4 All service Hinfrastructure should be designed to ensure minimal disruption, should the need for maintenance, adaption or upgrades arise. - 29.5 Applications for telecommunication development (including notifications and for prior approval applications) will be required to demonstrate: - i. less-intrusive sites or practical technical solutions have been explored - ii. the potential for sharing sites has been explored and it is not possible to combine the proposal with existing or committed masts/installations - iii. they meet the International Commission guidelines on non-ionising radiation protection (ICNIRP) taking account of the cumulative effect: and - iv. the development has been sympathetically designed, sited, landscaped and camouflaged where appropriate to minimise its visual impact on the building/structure, the character and appearance of the surrounding area and impact on residential amenity.

-Telecommunications infrastructure includes a range of equipment including masts and towers, base stations, antennas, cabinets, fibre optic cables, poles and overhead wires.
+- 29.6 Telecommunications infrastructure includes a range of equipment including masts and towers, base stations, antennas, cabinets, fibre optic cables, poles and overhead wires.
 The rapid growth of the communications sector and the increasing demand for better and faster broadband and mobile communications means that service operators and infrastructure providers are continually expanding and having to upgrade equipment and services.
-The provision of suitable infrastructure is crucial as the type of infrastructure in place will determine the level of service (for example broadband speed) people and businesses can achieve now and in the future.

-In line with the NPPF, the Borough Council will support new telecommunications development, but will aim to keep the number of radio and telecommunications masts and sites to a minimum.
-Applications should be accompanied by a plan showing existing coverage, coverage from proposed installation and complete coverage projected once proposed installation in place.

-Thought should be given to the siting and design of any development to minimise its visual impact, particularly when the proposal is located within a Conservation Area or close to any other heritage asset.
+The provision of suitable infrastructure is crucial as the type of infrastructure in place will determine the level of service (for example broadband speed) people and businesses can achieve now and in the future. - 29.7 In line with the NPPF, the Borough Council will support new telecommunications development, but will aim to keep the number of radio and telecommunications masts and sites to a minimum.
+Applications should be accompanied by a plan showing existing coverage, coverage from proposed installation and complete coverage projected once proposed installation in place. - 29.8 Thought should be given to the siting and design of any development to minimise its visual impact, particularly when the proposal is located within a Conservation Area or close to any other heritage asset.
 Redditch Borough Council is working with the other Councils in Worcestershire to deliver the Worcestershire Local Broadband Plan: Connecting Worcestershire.